 I especially like this scene below.
 When I watched Dirty Dancing 2, I had no idea that it really looks like that.
 For Cubans, music is everything.
 It’s her entrusting her sorrows and joys.
 And when I saw Michel, my husband dancing with his friends on the street fiesta, this scene reminded me.
 I also knew that I fell completely …;)

 2. 7 days in Havana

 We meet people who dream of leaving the island, but nobody gives us reasons why.
-There are people who are resigned and skeptical about foreigners, but there are no footnotes to understand why.
-Finally there is a vibrant Cuba, smile and joy.
+There are people who are resigned and sceptical about foreigners, but there are no footnotes to understand why.
+Finally, there is a vibrant Cuba, smile and joy.
 After all.
-I know exactly Cuba – full of contradictions, beauty and ugliness, so I absolutely buy “7 dias en la Habana”.
+I know exactly Cuba – full of contradictions, beauty and ugliness, so I absolutely buy “7 Days en la Habana”.
 For this beautiful pictures and quiet camera, with a great play of light that capture the art of European cinema.

 3. Habana Blues

 Full of hot and electrifying music.
 Romantic, full of hope for a better life.
 With admiration, we observe how proud the Cubans are and what values they follow in life.

 Because I learned Spanish in Cuba and from Cubans, my dictionary filled up the most frequently used words and those that I needed most.
 The word orgulloso, meaning proud, appeared very quickly on this list.
 These are Cubans, and they often say so too.
 Habana Blues is for me a portrayal of this Cuban pride that we can learn from Latinos.